 In-service target: April 1, 2003

-(B) In addition to the items set forth in subparagraph (A) above, Southern and Enron will consider the following matters in connection with the development of the JV Pipeline: (i) interconnections with the pipeline system of Florida Gas Transmission Company (“FGT”); (ii) backhauls from FGT on the JV Pipeline; (iii) deliveries off the JV Pipeline into Georgia and (iv) the alternative of the JV Pipeline entity acquiring an undivided interest in a portion of the FGT system (or leasing capacity in a portion of the FGT system) to effect deliveries into Florida in lieu of building the JV Pipeline all the way into Polk County, Florida (in which case FGT would make necessary expansions or modifications to its system).
+(B) In addition to the items set forth in subparagraph (A) above, Southern and Enron will consider the following matters in connection with the development of the JV Pipeline: (i) interconnections with the pipeline or distribution systems of Florida Gas Transmission Company (“FGT”) South Georgia Natural Gas Company (“SGNG”), Peoples Gas System (“PGS”) and Atlanta Gas Light Company (“AGL”); (ii) transportation arrangements from FGT on the JV Pipeline and from the JV Pipeline on FGT; (iii) deliveries off the JV Pipeline into Georgia and Florida; and (iv) the alternative of the JV Pipeline entity acquiring an undivided interest in a portion of the FGT system (or leasing capacity in a portion of the FGT system) to effect deliveries into Florida in lieu of building the JV Pipeline all the way into Polk County, Florida (in which case FGT would make necessary expansions or modifications to its system).

-Exhibit A sets forth (i) a detailed description of each activity which the parties intend to undertake in the development phase of the Project covered by this Agreement, (ii) the projected timeline for the accomplishment of each such activity, and (iii) the preliminary budget for the initial development costs associated with each of the Project developmental stage activities.
+Exhibit A sets forth (i) a detailed description of each activity which the parties intend to undertake in the development phase of the Project covered by this Development Agreement, (ii) the projected timeline for the accomplishment of each such activity, and (iii) the preliminary budget for the initial development costs associated with each of the Project developmental stage activities.
 In order to place the JV Pipeline in service by April 1, 2003, the parties have agreed to begin immediately the development activities set forth in Exhibit A. These development activities include survey, environmental, routing and engineering design work, and marketing.
-The parties recognize that significant costs will be incurred for the development activities necessary to file the FERC certificate application for the JV Pipeline.
+The parties recognize that significant costs have been and will be incurred for the development activities necessary to file the FERC certificate application for the JV Pipeline.
 This Development Agreement is intended to cover those preliminary preparatory activities for the JV Pipeline that will occur prior to the execution of a JV Agreement, as defined in Section 6, which shall replace and supersede this Development Agreement.
-Accordingly, except for rights and obligations that expressly survive termination of this Development Agreement, this Development Agreement will terminate upon the execution of the JV Agreement, unless this Agreement is terminated sooner pursuant to Section 7.
+Accordingly, except for rights and obligations that expressly survive termination of this Development Agreement, this Development Agreement will terminate upon the execution of the JV Agreement, unless this Development Agreement is terminated sooner pursuant to Section 7.

 Development Responsibilities

 Southern (or its affiliate), in consultation with Enron (and certain of its affiliates) shall be responsible for all necessary and appropriate preliminary engineering, survey, design, and environmental assessment activity related to the JV Pipeline which may be required in connection with the intended submission of a FERC certificate application filing in December 2000.
-Southern and Enron shall be jointly responsible for marketing of the JV Pipeline’s transportation services, prior to the establishment of the JV, as defined in Section 6.
-It is expected that personnel from Enron will be actively consulting with Southern personnel regarding the progress of the activities set forth on Exhibit A. Additionally, Southern will keep Enron advised of the status of the various Project activities and Project expenditures.
-Southern and Enron will meet at least once every two (2) weeks to discuss the Project and Southern will provide a written report at the end of each month which will include a summary of activities during the previous month and expenditures to that point versus the Project budget.
-If necessary prior to the execution of the JV Agreement, Southern and Enron jointly shall undertake any preliminary regulatory activities, which do not involve filings seeking required governmental approvals and authorizations.
+Southern and Enron shall be jointly responsible for marketing of the JV Pipeline’s transportation services, prior to the execution of the JV Agreement, as defined in Section 6.
+It is expected that personnel from Enron will be actively consulting with Southern personnel regarding the progress of the activities set forth on Exhibit A. Additionally, Southern will keep Enron advised of the status of the various Project activities and Project expendituresIf necessary prior to the execution of the JV Agreement, Southern and Enron jointly shall undertake any preliminary regulatory activities, which do not involve filings seeking required governmental approvals and authorizations, required in furtherance of the Project.

 Development Costs